adamcheung/ubuntu_xenial_acs_override/README.md

 Use 'patch -p1 < override_for_missing_acs_capabilities-kernel.patch' to commit.

-I'm not responsible for any damage to your computer/data/your cat, use with caution.
+I'm not responsible for any damage caused, use with caution.